AidenKerr/20Q-Designer/README.md

 the questions, and the program will guess what it is!

-This project is of interest to me because I think the game is neat, and I want to build something with a data structure like a binary search tree.
+This project is of interest to me because I think the game is neat, and I want to build something with a data structure like a binary tree.

 ### User Stories

 * As a user, I want to be able to create a guessable item and have it automatically added to the current question node.
-* As a user, I want to be able to view an item in a node and sort it by yes/no, automatically creating child nodes.
+* As a user, I want to be able to view an item in a node and sort it by yes/no, automatically creating child nodes when possible.
 * As a user, I want to be able to set a question for my current node.
 * As a user, I want to be able to be able to navigate through the question tree.
-* As a user, I want to be able to delete an item from a node (not yet implemented)
+* As a user, I want to be able to optionally set descriptions for items.